The following Gunrou-Den FAQ is compliments of

 Q: How do I counter-attack?

 A: This requires many trainings.
-Press X at the moment the enemy is attacking,
+Press X at the moment the enemy is

-and if you have the appropiate move in your stance, you can counter-attack.
-If
+and if you have the appropiate move in your stance, you can

 you don't, you will just block.
-Do note that some attacks are very hard to
+Do note that some attacks are very

 counter, especially the thrust.